-Custom user commands must be saved in a .dyalog file (if a custom user command has been created in a scripted namespace in an APL Session, then it can be saved as a .dyalog file using the]Save user command).
+Custom user commands must be saved in a .dyalog file (if a custom user command has been created in a namespace in a Dyalog Session, then it can be saved as a .dyalog file using the]Save user command).

-The predefined user commands are located in the <path to Dyalog>\SALT\spice directory.
+The predefined user commands are located in the [DYALOG]\SALT\spice directory.
 Dyalog Ltd recommends that you save custom user commands in a different directory that is not located beneath the SALT directory; this is because there might be permissions issues with accessing custom commands beneath this directory and there is always the possibility that Dyalog Ltd might issue a user command with the same filename as your custom user command at a future date.

 The custom user command directory must be added to the user command search path to enable the user commands within it to be detected.
-To do this, run the ]Settings user command (see Section 5.8.8) with the cmddir global parameter set to the full path and name of the directory.
+To do this, use the ]Settings user command (see Section 5.9.8) to set the cmddir global parameter to the full path and name of the directory.